-Puglia’s cuisine left such an impression on me that here I go picking out recipes with names that I don’t know how to pronounce.
-The components are simple, and taieddhra refers to the baking pan (teglia) used for this oven-baked meal of potatoes, rice and mussels.
-Cooking taieddhra is also a matter of personal style, as I’ve found recipes that vary from province to province and cook to cook.
+Puglia’s cuisine left such an impression on me that here I go picking out a recipe with a name that I don’t know how to pronounce.
+The ingredients are simple, and taieddhra refers to the pan (teglia) used for this oven-baked meal of potatoes, rice and mussels.
+Cooking taieddhra is a matter of personal taste: I’ve found recipes varying from province to province and cook to cook.
 Should it be with or without zucchini?
-That’s totally up to the cook, but I believe zukes are a definite must in the version from Bari province.
-I’m adding a recipe at the en, but since I didn’t get the chance to try this at all while we were in the region, it was only right to enlist the help of a few expert grandmas via YouTube.
+That’s up to the cook, but I believe zucchini are a definite must in the version from Bari province.
+Intent on getting it right on the first go, I’ve enlisted the help of a few grandmas via YouTube who say to…

 • At the bottom you need to put garlic, onions, parsley, tomatoes, salt and oil.

 • Then you put the potatoes, tomatoes, pepper and parsley.

 • Then you put a handful of rice…

 • And the rice goes inside the mussels.

 • Certain old folks put eggs in the middle.

 • You add the water and then you cook it.

 • And see what you eat!
 The teglia…potatoes, rice and mussels!